oracle/sd4j/README.md

 ## Model support

-The SD4J project supports both SD v1.5 and SD v2 style models, the difference is detected automatically on loading.
-For models which do not support classifier-free guidance or negative prompts, such as SD-Turbo, the guidance scale should be set to a value less than 1.0 which disables that guidance.
+The SD4J project supports SD v1.5, SD v2 and SDXL style models.
+For models which do not support classifier-free guidance or negative prompts, such as SD-Turbo or SDXL-Turbo, the guidance scale should be set to a value less than 1.0 which disables that guidance.
 Models like SD-Turbo can generate acceptable images in as few as two diffusion steps.
-Usually the model type is autodetected, but depending on how the model is exported to ONNX format this detection can fail causing the image generation process to crash.
-In such cases supplying the `--model-type {SD1.5, SD2}` argument with the appropriate parameter will fix the model type.
+The difference between SDv1 and SDv2 models is autodetected, but SDXL must be supplied as the model type for SDXL models otherwise it will throw an exception on generation.
+In some cases the autodetection of v1 and v2 may fail in which case supplying the `--model-type {SD1.5, SD2, SDXL}` argument with the appropriate parameter will fix the model type.

 ## Installation